markhatton/google-ngrams/README.md

 ### Notes

-The dataset is processed using a simple `awk` one-liner in `get-ngrams.sh`.
-You may wish to edit this in order to modify the output format or apply alternate calculations.
+The raw dataset is processed using the `awk` script: `process-ngrams.awk`.
+You may wish to edit this file to modify the output format or apply alternate calculations.

 The locale `LC_ALL=C` is used for the `grep` statement applying the filter in `get-ngrams.sh`.
 This vastly improves the performance (and for me avoids GNU grep becoming CPU bound) but somewhat precludes the handling of multibyte UTF-8 characters.